shemetz/pf2e-modifiers-matter/Readme.md

 (also note that this will treat missed attacks and critically missed attacks as usual, meaning sometimes you'll see that a condition turned a miss into a critical miss even when you don't care about it.
-This is because some game mechanics may interact with missed versus critically missed attacks - for example: Dueling Riposte, Confident Finisher)
+This is because some game mechanics may interact with missed versus critically missed attacks - for example: Dueling Riposte, Confident Finisher.
+You can change this behavior in the settings, but it isn't per-character.)

-Sadly, I've not been able to show how similar status effects change the DC of spells, or the fortitude/reflex/will DCs of creatures.
-I am also unable to do this with all Rule Elements (though I managed some basics like Cover).
-This will hopefully be an upcoming feature.
+### Spellcasting DC conditions, Class DC conditions

+Spellcasting DC is fully supported - for example, if you successfuly save against a stupefied wizard's fireball, you'll know that the stupefied condition mattered.

+Class DC is *mostly* supported.
+It should work when the embedded save button appears directly inside the posted item's chat message; for example, if your kineticist is Drained and is using Hail of Splinters, the module will highlight a success that happened only due to that debuff.

+However, class DC (and other DCs) are **not supported if they appear in a Note**;  that is, if the check button they create is in text that is appended to an attack, damage, or similar chat message.
+For example, the Monk's Stunning Fist won't properly have highlights with this module.
+(This issue is a PF2E system problem:  See https://github.com/foundryvtt/pf2e/issues/9824)

 ## Examples